oasysai/oasysdb/docs/contributing.md

 Before you start working on a pull request, we encourage you to check out the existing issues and pull requests to make sure that the feature you want to work on is in our roadmap and is aligned with the project's vision.
-After all, we don't want you to waste your precious time working on something that might not be merged.
+After all, we don't want you to waste your time working on something that might not be merged.

 We try to prioritize features and bug fixes that are on our roadmap or requested a lot by the community.
-If you want to work on a feature or bug fix that isn't already in the issue tracker, please open an issue first to discuss it with the community.
+If you want to work on a feature or a fix that isn't already in the issue tracker, please open an issue first to discuss it with the project maintainers and the community.

 For features, we try to prioritize features that are backed by real-world use cases.
 If you have a use case for a feature, please include it in the issue.